tlevine/course-map/volunteer.md

 I can volunteer most any days.
 I have a very flexible schedule but can not dedicate more than ~20h/week.
 I have taught previously at http://www.hackercodingacademy.com/ (defunct) so that experience may help.
 More info harrymoreno.com r3dm.com

+#rodriguezartav

+I invented a CLI that makes it really easy to build NPM based HTML5-JS Apps.
+We have tried it with high-school students no prior experience, it works with one 1h lecture + a 2h workshop.

+It's based on browserify, and it has a Convention over Configuration approach.
+It works out of the box, sample apps, develop in local server, upload preview, final deploy to S3.
+No setup required, uses free & open infrastructure

+I am born and based in Costa Rica, travel to SF ofter.
+I would like get involved with lectures + workshop.
+Office Hours too.

+Some example topics are:

+* Learn to build an HTML5 App using Javascript. ( Probably similar to substack's but using a CLI, download samples from repository, change, and upload in 5 minutes; It's iteration from there on. )

+* Adaptive Apps - Build HTML5 Apps that Adapts to Mobile, Tablet and Desktop.
+Building components component based apps.

+* Introduction to Data & API's, reading data from simple data sources and sending data to simple API's like Google Docs or Parse for example